Skarlett/proxbox/README.md

   + Its probably common knowledge, but we never explicitly hardcoded each commands, so it's probably more than possible for a raw injection of python into the implementation of the socket structure that communicates `px` and `pxf.py/px-daemon`

 ### Implementation of install
   So I figured that the safest way to do this was to make a user called `px` and then make no files actually owned by it, but go ahead and run the daemon as that user so if there were to an injection in `px-daemon` then, it would atleast miminalize the fact they no longer have root privelleges.
+Further more since it would be a socket injection it is highly recommended to run this on local host, with the port its listening on closed.

+#### Configuration
+You will find in `src/Settings.py` configuration for the program, these options are yet to be documented due to the fact they are ever changing.
+Until further notice, there will be no efforts to document them other than their describing names.

 #### Global Installation
 This will install the script under /etc/init.d/px-daemon, run it through a user named PX and install utility commands like `px`, `geoip`, and `pxyscrape` into `/usr/sbin`